Crosswolfv1/BattleShip/README.md

 # BattleShip
-## This si the README for teh Battleship project for Jeremiah & Montana
+## This is the README for the Battleship project for Jeremiah & Montana